Lightstreamer/Lightstreamer-lib-client-mini-kotlin/README.md

 ## Support

-For questions and support please use the [Official Forum](https://forums.lightstreamer.com/).
+For questions and support, please visit the [official Lightstreamer forum](https://forums.lightstreamer.com/).
-The issue list of this page is **exclusively** for bug reports and feature requests.
+Please note that the issue tracker on this page is intended **exclusively** for reporting bugs and submitting feature requests.